pytorch/pytorch/docs/source/amp.rst

 .. note::

-  AMP/fp16 may not be for every model!
+  AMP/fp16 may not work for every model!
 For example, most bf16-pretrained models cannot operate in the fp16 numerical range of max 65k and will cause gradients to overflow instead of underflow.
-In this case, the scale factor may decrease under 1 as an attempt to bring gradients to a number representable in fp16.
+In this case, the scale factor may decrease under 1 as an attempt to bring gradients to a number representable in the fp16 dynamic range.
 While one may expect the scale to always be above 1, our GradScaler does NOT make this guarantee to maintain performance.
-If you encounter NaNs in your loss or gradients when running with AMP or fp16, verify your model is compatible.
+If you encounter NaNs in your loss or gradients when running with AMP/fp16, verify your model is compatible.

 .. currentmodule:: torch.cuda.amp